betheden/hebrew-grammar/content/preposition_definite_article.rst

 "from").
 However, there is also a family of other prepositions in Biblical Hebrew.
-It is common in Biblical Hebrew for prepositions to be combined together or with a noun to form new words that have their own range of meanings (similar to compound :ref:`conjunction`) that may or may not overlap with the meaning of the individual component terms.
+It is common in Biblical Hebrew for prepositions to be combined together or with a noun to form new words that have their own range of meanings (similar to :ref:`compound conjunctions<conjunction-compound>`) that may or may not overlap with the meaning of the individual component terms.

-In Biblical Hebrew, prepositions also have a specialized function of describing the relationship between a verbal complement (infinitive construct or participle) and the main verb of a sentence.
+In Biblical Hebrew, prepositions also have a specialized function of describing the relationship between a verbal complement (infinitive construct or participles) and the main verb of a sentence.
 In some of these instances, the preposition introduces a dependent verbal clauses and thus changes its typical meaning.
-These specialized uses of prepositions are listed in the article on :ref:`infinitive_construct` verbs.
+These specialized uses of prepositions are listed in the article on :ref:`infinitive construct<infinitive_construct>` verbs.

 .. note:: Of all the different kinds of words, prepositions are perhaps the
           most flexible in their meaning and are often translated in a variety of